Children’s Book Illustrator for Self-Publishing Authors

 During the project, we will go back and forth via email.
 I respond very quickly!

-I don't know anything about page counts
+I don't know anything about page counts.

 A lot of times, page count depends on the platform / website you are using to self-publish.
 It can be as short as you'd like but on average many self-published children's book are 24-32 pages.
 Each plaform (Lulu, Amazon KDP, Ingramspark, etc) has varying requirements for page counts depending on paperback and hardcover books, and sometimes the size of the book.
-For example, minimum page count and whether the total page count needs to be multiples of 2 or 4.It's always good to look into your self-publishing options first so you can prevent having to cut down or add in extra pages!
+For example, minimum page count and whether the total page count needs to be multiples of 2 or 4.It's always good to look into your self-publishing options based on your budget first so you can prevent having to cut down or add in extra pages!There are also interior pages to consider - such as the inside title page, dedication page, etc. I can provide guidance if you are not familiar.

 Do you do text and page layouts?